folio-org/raml-module-builder/README.md

 ```
 #### Error handling tool

 Making async calls to the PostgresClient requires handling failures of different kinds.
-RMB exposes a tool that can handle the basic error cases , and return them as a 422 validation error status falling back to a 500 error status when the error is not one of the standard DB errors.
+RMB exposes a tool that can handle the basic error cases, and return them as a 422 validation error status falling back to a 500 error status when the error is not one of the standard DB errors.

 Usage: